zkFold/zkfold-cardano/e2e-test/README.md

 #### PlonkVerifierToken Transactions

-To perform the transactions (on either SanchoNet or local testnet), execute the following 4 e2e-test.
+To perform the transactions (on either SanchoNet or local testnet), execute the following 4 scripts.

-- `./plonkVerifierToken/01-init-transaction.sh` to publish Plutus e2e-test on the blockchain.
+- `./plonkVerifierToken/01-init-transaction.sh` to publish Plutus scripts on the blockchain.
 - `./plonkVerifierToken/02-transfer-transaction.sh` to set up a reward for burning a token.
 - `./plonkVerifierToken/03-minting-transaction.sh` to mint and send a token to the owner.
 - `./plonkVerifierToken/04-burning-transaction.sh` to burn the token and receive the reward.